The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks/BLEACH.md

 ## BLEACH

 A theme pack for Windows 10 and 11 inspired by the BLEACH anime and manga series.
+This pack contains both the `BLEACH` and `BLEACH: Thousand-Year Blood War` deskthemepacks.

 ![Preview 1](https://gitlab.com/the-back-room/deskthemepacks/sfw/bleach/-/raw/main/Extras/Preview.bmp)
 ![Preview 2](https://gitlab.com/the-back-room/deskthemepacks/sfw/bleach/-/raw/main/Extras/Preview-2.bmp)

 {: .note }
 > {: .opaque }
-> - This pack contains both the `BLEACH` and `BLEACH: Thousand-Year Blood War` deskthemepacks.
-> - Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.
+> **Note**: Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.

 ### Features